SCI.help › Equipment

 Suppository Inserters, Lubricant, Gloves

 Often overlooked but essential.
 A suppository inserter allows placement without fingers (important for limited hand function) — my pick is the VWELL MaxComfort applicator, linked below.
 Latex-free nitrile gloves in bulk.
 Water-based lubricant (not petroleum-based — use K-Y or similar).
-2% lidocaine gel for AD prevention during DRS.
 Underpads (chux) for program.
 All available on Amazon.

 Shower/Commode Chair Commode Chair